DeustoDatacom/BDAP/datavis.md

 ::: notes

+Better ways to do this are still being investigated.

-margins of error must also be communicated, and they are often mistakenly interpreted as the probability for an event to happen.
+Margins of error must also be communicated, and they are often mistakenly interpreted as the probability for an event to happen.

 This was about how to reduce the number of observations to represent in a graph.
 Now, about the number of variables, there is some translation to be made.